DennisHeimbigner/netcdf-java/docs/src/site/pages/netcdfJava/subsetservice.md

 * [Reference](#reference)

 ## Overview
 The NetCDF Subset Service (NCSS) is a web service for subsetting CDM scientific datasets.
-The subsetting is specified using earth coordinates, such as lat/lon or projection coordinates bounding boxes and date ranges, rather than extent ranges that refer to the underlying data arrays.
+The subsetting is specified using earth coordinates, such as lat/lon or projection coordinates bounding boxes and date ranges, rather than index ranges that refer to the underlying data arrays.
 The data arrays are subsetted but not resampled or reprojected, and preserve the resolution and accuracy of the original dataset.

 As of version 4.4.0 of TDS, NCSS supports spatial and temporal subsetting on collections of grids, stations and points.
 A Dataset is described by a Dataset Description XML document, which describes the dataset in enough detail to enable a programmatic client to form valid data requests.